The Reality Check · Six-Field Log · Interactive

 1

-→ Write 2–3 concrete observations.
+→ Write 2–3 concrete, camera-level observations.

 2